-- v.
-The person has not within the last 10 years been convicted outside Canada of an offence that, if committed in Canada, would constitute an offence under an Act of Parliament, other than an offence designated as a contravention under the Contraventions Act or an offence under the Youth Criminal Justice Act, - vi.
-The person has not before the last 10 years been convicted outside Canada of more than one offence that, if committed in Canada, would constitute a summary conviction offence under an Act of Parliament, and - vii.
-The person has not committed an act described in Paragraph 36(2)(c) of the IRPA; - Persons convicted outside Canada of two or more offences that, if committed in Canada, would constitute summary conviction offences under any Act of Parliament, if all of the following conditions apply, namely, - At least five years have elapsed since the day after the completion of the imposed sentences, - ii.
-The person has not been convicted in Canada of an indictable offence under an Act of Parliament, - iii.
-The person has not within the last five years been convicted in Canada of an offence under an Act of Parliament, other than an offence designated as a contravention under the Contraventions Act or an offence under the Youth Criminal Justice Act, - iv.
-The person has not within the last five years been convicted outside Canada of an offence that, if committed in Canada, would constitute an offence under an Act of Parliament, other than an offence designated as a contravention under the Contraventions Act or an offence under the Youth Criminal Justice Act, - v.
-The person has not before the last five years been convicted in Canada of more than one summary conviction offence under an Act of Parliament, other than an offence designated as a contravention under the Contraventions Act or an offence under the Youth Criminal Justice Act, - vi.
-The person has not been convicted of an offence referred to in Paragraph 36(2)(b) of the IRPA that, if committed in Canada, would constitute an indictable offence, and - vii.
-The person has not committed an act described in Paragraph 36(2)(c) of the IRPA; and - c.
-Persons who have committed no more than one act outside Canada that is an offence in the place where it was committed and that, if committed in Canada, would constitute an indictable offence under an Act of Parliament, if all of the following conditions apply, namely, - The offence is punishable in Canada by a maximum term of imprisonment of less than 10 years, - ii.
+- a.
+Persons who have been convicted outside Canada of no more than one offence that, if committed in Canada, would constitute an indictable offence under an Act of Parliament, if all of the following conditions apply, namely, - i.
+The offence is punishable in Canada by a maximum term of imprisonment of less than 10 years, - ii.
+At least 10 years have elapsed since the day after the completion of the imposed sentence, - iii.
+The person has not been convicted in Canada of an indictable offence under an Act of Parliament, - iv.
+The person has not been convicted in Canada of any summary conviction offence within the last 10 years under an Act of Parliament or of more than one summary conviction offence before the last 10 years, other than an offence designated as a contravention under the Contraventions Act or an offence under the Youth Criminal Justice Act, v.
+The person has not within the last 10 years been convicted outside Canada of an offence that, if committed in Canada, would constitute an offence under an Act of Parliament, other than an offence designated as a contravention under the Contraventions Act or an offence under the Youth Criminal Justice Act , vi.
+The person has not before the last 10 years been convicted outside Canada of more than one offence that, if committed in Canada, would constitute a summary conviction offence under an Act of Parliament, and vii.
+The person has not committed an act described in Paragraph 36(2)(c) of the IRPA; that, convi ons convicted outside Canada of two or more offences if committed in Canada, would constitute summary iction offences under any Act of Parliament, if all of the ving conditions apply, namely, i.
+At least five years have elapsed since the day after the completion of the imposed sentences, ii.
+The person has not been convicted in Canada of an indictable offence under an Act of Parliament, iii.
+The person has not within the last five years been convicted in Canada of an offence under an Act of Parliament, other than an offence designated as a contravention under the Contraventions Act or an offence under the Youth Criminal Justice Act , iv.
+The person has not within the last five years been convicted outside Canada of an offence that, if committed in Canada, would constitute an offence under an Act of Parliament, other than an offence designated as a contravention under the Contraventions Act or an offence under the Youth Criminal Justice Act , v.
+The person has not before the last five years been convicted in Canada of more than one summary conviction offence under an Act of Parliament, other than an offence designated as a contravention under the Contraventions Act or an offence under the Youth Criminal Justice Act , vi.
+The person has not been convicted of an offence referred to in Paragraph 36(2)(b) of the IRPA that, if committed in Canada, would constitute an indictable offence, and vii.
+The person has not committed an act described in Paragraph 36(2)(c) of the IRPA; and Cana and t indict ons who have committed no more than one act outside da that is an offence in the place where it was committed hat, if committed in Canada, would constitute an cable offence under an Act of Parliament, if all of the ving conditions apply, namely, i.
+The offence is punishable in Canada by a maximum term of imprisonment of less than 10 years, ii.
 At least 10 years have elapsed since the day after the commission of the offence,